HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 shown in the feedback message.

-Test Case: update --password Gabriel_IsCool --confirmPass Gabriel_IsCool
+Test Case: update --password Gabriel_IsCool --confirmPass Gabriel_IsCool.

 Expected: No user details are updated.
 Error indicating password constraints is